In the Bible, repentance means “to change your mind.”

 “He that believeth on him [God] is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God.”

 You must realize you are lost before you can see the need to get saved.
 Realizing you are lost involves a change of mind.
 You must realize you are a guilty sinner before God.
-Our human belief is that we are pretty good people.
+As normal men and women, we tend to think we are pretty good people.
+We compare ourselves to bad people and think, I'm a pretty good guy!

 Certainly we could not be so bad that God would keep us out of heaven.
 But as we read and believe the Bible, we learn that we are indeed so bad that God will not let us into heaven.